-- Pension Fund Annual Report and Accounts 2021-22 - Review of the process for the Actuarial Valuation. - Admin and Management expenses - Policies approved by the Committee.
+- Pension Fund Annual Report and Accounts 2022-23 - Review of the process for the Actuarial Valuation. - Admin and Management expenses - Policies approved by the Committee. - The Committee papers on the review its AVC provider and appointment of Legal and General as the new AVC provider for the Fund. - Update on the administration teams progress on the McCloud remedy project in light of the new legislation that came into force on 1 October 2023.